annafarestrand/informatikk_prosjektarbeid/gr2343/readme.md

 The project is made with JavaFX, and data is stored and read from JSON-objects.

-Example of how data is stored in ratings.json:
-{
-"items" : [ {
-"description" : "Kaffe fra Sit",
-"rating" : 3
-}, {
-"description" : "Kaffe fra Starbucks",
-"rating" : 2
-} ]
-}

-The maven build requires Maven version 3.8.1, Java version 17 and JavaFX version 20.
+The maven build requires Maven version 3.8.1, Java version 17, JavaFX version 20 and Jackson version 2.13.4.

 ## User stories